-The University of Texas Medical Branch at Galveston designates this live activity for a maximum of 5.0 AMA PRA Category 1 Credits™.
+The University of Texas Medical Branch at Galveston designates this live education activity for a maximum of 15.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The information in this educational activity is provided for general medical education purposes only and is not meant to substitute for the independent medical judgment of a physician in his or her assessment of the diagnostic and treatment options of a specific patient’s medical condition.
 The viewpoints expressed in this CME activity are those of the faculty.
-They do not represent an endorsement by the University of Texas Medical School at Houston, Memorial Hermann-Texas Medical Center, Texas Sinus Institute, Texas Voice Performance Institute and/or Texas Skull Base Physicians.
-In no event will the University of Texas Medical School at Houston, Memorial Hermann-Texas Medical Center, Texas Sinus Institute, Texas Voice Performance Institute and/or Texas Skull Base Physicians be liable for any decision made or action taken in reliance upon the information provided through this CME activity.
+They do not represent an endorsement by The University of Texas Health Science Center at Houston, McGovern Medical School, UT Physicians, Memorial Hermann-Texas Medical Center, Texas Sinus Institute and/ or Texas Skull Base Physicians.
+In no event will The University of Texas Health Science Center at Houston, McGovern Medical School, UT Physicians, Memorial Hermann-Texas Medical Center, Texas Sinus Institute and/ or Texas Skull Base Physicians be liable for any decision made or action taken in reliance upon the information provided through this CME activity.

 The University of Texas Health Science at Houston reserves the right to cancel or postpone the course due to unforeseen circumstances.
 In the event of course cancellation or postponement, registration fees will be refunded; however, participants will be responsible for any related costs, charges or expenses, including cancellation fees assessed by airlines and travel agencies.